flexxui/flexx/docs/util/index.rst

 Flexx utilities
 ===============

-Flexx provides a few utilities that are need internally, but are exposed using a public API.
-Using anything from `flexx.util` does not import any of the other submodules.
+Flexx' ``util`` module contains utilities that are used internally, some of which can be useful outside of Flexx.
+Note that most modules in ``flexx.util`` are independent; using them does not import any other Flexx modules.

 .. toctree::